LuisBalsa/so_long/README.md

 **Note:** This README provides a summary of the project requirements and guidelines.
 For more detailed instructions, refer to the original project document or subject materials provided by 42 code school.

-Feel free to modify this README according to your specific implementation and project details.
-Good luck with your project!